awsdocs/amazon-chime-sdk-developer-guide/doc_source/streaming-export.md

 # Streaming messaging data<a name="streaming-export"></a>

-You can configure your AWS Chime Messaging SDK `AppInstance` to receive data, such as messages and channel events, in the form of a stream\.
+You can configure an `AppInstance` to receive data, such as messages and channel events, in the form of a stream\.
 You can then react to that data in real time\.
-Currently, Amazon Chime SDK only accepts Kinesis streams as stream destinations\.
+Currently, Amazon Chime SDK Messaging only accepts Kinesis streams as stream destinations\.
 You must have these prerequisites to use Kinesis streams with this feature:
 + Kinesis streams must be in the same AWS account as the `AppInstance`\.
 + A stream must be in the same region as the `AppInstance`\.
 + Stream names have a prefix that starts with `chime-messaging-`\.